crides/kleeb/README.md

 - `hro-type-c-31-m-12`: Not sure of source; I probably got it on Discord
 - `MBK-1u`: [From `@darryldh` on Thingiverse](https://www.thingiverse.com/thing:4564253)
 - `SKRHAD`: [From Alps](https://tech.alpsalpine.com/prod/e/html/multicontrol/switch/skrh/skrhace010.html)
+- `OLED-128x32`: Not sure from where.
+Model for the 128x32 OLED displays
+- `TF31-12S-0.5SH`: Not sure from where exactly, should be a manufactorer model.
+0.5mm pitched 12pin FPC ZIF socket
+- `JST-PH-S2B-R`: [From SnapEDA on Digikey](https://www.digikey.com/short/p1d9b87m).
+JST PH SMD 2pin connector, commonly used for batteries.
+[Product on Adafruit](https://www.adafruit.com/product/1769)